halleynora/podium-bdd-automation/README.md

 ## Executing the tests
 IF RUNNING WITHIN IDE:   Open as a Maven project and execute Maven Goals mentioned below.
-Or you can execute test runner mentioned below.
 IF RUNNING FROM COMMAND LINE:  Ensure you have Maven installed locally amd follow directions below to execute from command line.
+You can download maven here https://maven.apache.org/download.cgi

 By default, the tests will run using Chrome and the `default` envirnoment specified in serenity.conf file in `environments` section  See below for more details.
 To run this Podium project, you can either just run the `CucumberTestSuite` test runner class located `src/test/java/podium/CucumberTestSuite.java`, or run